ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 Name: Blind
 Points Returned: 10 points
 Description:
 You are completely blind, you automatically fail any checks related to sight and cannot see.
+You automatically succeed on checks against spells that require you to see them to take an effect (such as hypnotic spiral)
 ```

 ```